 If your drivers were not installed as part of Windows — and it can be hard to tell — things get more complicated.

-Yes, there are several third-party tools that may tell you, and I never, ever use them.
+There are several third-party tools that may tell you, and I never, ever use them.

 In other words, if things are working, I leave well enough alone.